 We'd Love to Help You:

 Because we know the editing shortcuts, tricks, and methods that will reduce your word count while minimizing loss of detail, our appeals counselor can walk you through the UCSD appeal process step-by-step and help you develop your strongest appeal letter.
+Meetings are available virtually during the COVID19 pandemic.
 During the first session, we'll analyze your UC application to determine the most important focus points and the second session focuses on polishing.
 Most students need no more than two sessions to perfect their appeal letter and can submit their appeal within days.
-Our appeal sessions are sold in 1.5 hour time spots ($375 each).
+Our appeal sessions are sold in 1.5 hour time spots ($285/hr).
 Contact us to learn more.